Information about the Trail, Stages, Equipment

 Surprises, What the guide won’t tell you

 - With the exception of San Martin, San Carlos de Bariloche, and Bolson (and stages located close to these cities), you should not expect to get around with English.
-Most people won’t understand a word, so you’ll need to learn at least the basics of Spanish (which can be done in a week, so no worries ).
+Most people won’t understand a word, so you’ll need to learn at least the basics of Spanish (which can be done in a week, so no worries, apps such as Duolingo can help you greatly).

-- Most of the time you’ll sleep in camping places, which are typically located near the plenitude of magnificent lakes along the Huella Andina.
+- Most of the time you’ll sleep in camping places, which are typically located near the plenitude of magnificent lakes that dot the way along Huella Andina.
 Most of the camping places are paid, and while some of them are well-maintained and clean, some are in a bad condition.
-Luckily you will have more options, and I’ll suggest you the best camping places in various locations.
+Luckily you will have more options, and I’ll suggest you the best camping places in various locations (check the stages section for more on this).

 - Argentina, and especially Patagonia, isn’t as inexpensive as one may anticipate, considering the poverty in Argentina.
 Count with minimum daily expenses of $30.
 My average daily expenses were about $40, and I have eaten in a restaurant just three or four times during the entire trip.